Skidmore College: The Student Government Association

+Publications

+Salmagundi

-SalmagundiSalmagundi is a quarterly journal that focuses on the humanities and social sciences.
+Salmagundi is a quarterly journal that focuses on the humanities and social sciences.
 Founded by Robert Boyers, a long-time faculty member in the English department, it has been published at Skidmore since 1969 and now has an international subscriber base of several thousand readers.

-Each issue generally includes poetry, fiction, interviews, and essays.
-Salmagundi's editors often devote large sections of an issue to a timely special subject.
-Recent theme issues include "The Culture of the Museum", "Nigerian Mathematics", "Homosexuality", "Art and Ethics", "The Culture Industry", "Kitsch", and "FemIcons."

 Nadine Gordimer, J. M. Coetzee, Tzvetan Todorov, George Steiner, Orlando Patterson, Norman Manea, Christopher Hitchens, Seamus Heaney, Mary Gordon, Susan Sontag, Benjamin Barber, Joyce Carol Oates, Richard Howard, Carolyn Forche, Martin Jay, and David Rieff are among the writers who have contributed to Salmagundi.
 Regular columnists include Benjamin Barber, Tzvetan Todorov, Martin Jay, Charles Molesworth, Marilynne Robinson, Carolyn Forché, and Mario Vargas Llosa.

+The Skidmore News

-The Skidmore NewsThe Skidmore News is the college's official student-run newspaper.
+The Skidmore News is the college's official student-run newspaper.
 Its staff is composed entirely of students, and it is published on a weekly basis during the academic year.
 In 2002, the Associated Collegiate Press awarded the newspaper first place for a four-year college weekly for special coverage of the community reaction to the September 11 attacks.
 In 2010, The Skidmore News stopped printing physical copies and moved entirely online.

+The Skidmo' Daily

-The Skidmo' DailyThe Skidmo' Daily is the college's satirical publication.
+The Skidmo' Daily is the college's satirical publication.
 It was founded in 2013 by Jack Rosen '16, and its editorial board and staff are made up of students.
 Since July 2016 the paper has been posting content to its website, which includes web-exclusive content not found in the print editions, as well as an archive of print editions.

-SkidTV

-SkidTV is the college's official student-run closed-circuit television station.
-The club is dedicated to promoting top quality programming while covering events on campus and in the surrounding area.

-WSPN

-WSPN 91.1 FM is Skidmore's radio station.
-It is administered by a board of directors composed entirely of undergraduates.
-Students, college employees, and residents of the local community are eligible to host shows, but they must apply to the board in order to win timeslots.
-Competition for high-profile slots is fierce.

-WSPN's staff strives to create a cutting-edge mix of musical programming and talk shows.
-Although it is a small station with a small broadcast area, it has built up a reputation for innovative programming.
-The Princeton Review consistently ranks it among the nation's top college radio stations, and its internet broadcast reaches listeners throughout the country.
-Full Metal Racket Show has broadcast from this station every Friday night for the last 25 years.

-Skidmore Unofficial

-Skidmore Unofficial is a popular on-campus news and humor blog, documenting undergraduate life from an alternative perspective.
-It is completely student-run and unaffiliated with the administration.